tothienbao6a0/bao-ui/packages/ui/README.md

 ## Usage

-Import the components you need and include the CSS file:
+Import the components you need and include the styles:

 ```tsx
 import { Button, Dialog, DialogTrigger, DialogContent } from '@bao-ui/react'